MihirLuthra/dtsharedmemory/README.md

 	_Atomic(size_t) bitmapForDumping	 [DUMP_YARD_BITMAP_ARRAY_SIZE];
 	_Atomic(size_t) bitmapForRecycling	 [DUMP_YARD_BITMAP_ARRAY_SIZE];

 This is a bitmap to keep a record about the entries in the array.
-This is similar to the bitmap we use in `CNode`.

 When putting an offset in the array, the thread first searches if any bit in `bitmapForDumping` is `0`.
 If it finds one, it makes a copy of the existsing bitmap and updates it to set the index it found as `0` to `1`.
 Then it performs CAS on